jj1bdx/bearfort/efsfbay2016-slides/efsfbay2016-rikitake-bearfort.md

 ## Use boot loader for code loading
 ## Slow (5~10 seconds) but feasible

+^ Erlang allows hot code loading.
+You can update the code of a function without stopping the entire Erlang node.
+On Arduino it's not that easy, but you can rewrite the firmware code under Erlang's control and the boot loader's help.
+It takes 5 to 10 seconds, but it is indeed feasible and very useful on debugging the firmware.

 ---

 # [fit] ATmega328p memory model

 ![inline](arduino-memory-model.jpg)

+^ AVR separates code and data.
+All running code must be in the flash memory.
+The boot loader is protected to prevent overwriting itself.
+The boot loader can reprogram the flash code and the EEPROM as the persistent non-volatile storage, when being instructed from the host within one second after the reset sequence.

 ---